-- It should be installed and commissioned in accordance with BS EN 15287-1:2007 - It should have an internal cross section of no less than 320cm2 (200mm dia.)
-(If a flue liner is used, it should be 150mm (6") diameter and be made of suitable material for burning wood).
+- If a flue liner is used, it should be 150mm (6") diameter and be made of suitable material for burning wood.
 A Flue with a diameter of 150mm (6"), is required to connect to the cooker. - Voids in the chimney should be avoided, as these will prevent a steady flue draught.
-The appliance flue pipe should pass beyond the narrowing of the chimney. - Terminate at least 1m above roof level so that the chimney does not terminate in a pressure zone. - If the appliance is installed as a freestanding appliance, it should not support any part of the chimney. - Be free from cracks, severe bends, voids, and obstructions. - Be connected to this one appliance only. - New chimneys must be in accordance with local regulations.

-- The chimney must be capped to prevent ingress of rain. - A flue/chimney access point is required so that the state of the chimney can be checked and any fallen soot removed. - External flues must be insulated to prevent heat loss. - Do not fit an extractor fan in the same room as the appliance. - Be a minimum 4.6m high from top of the cooker to the chimney pot.
+The appliance flue pipe should pass beyond the narrowing of the chimney. - The flue needs to be a minimum of 4.6m in height and terminate in accordance with AS/NZS2918 - If the appliance is installed as a freestanding appliance, it should not support any part of the chimney. - Be free from cracks, severe bends, voids, and obstructions. - Be connected to this one appliance only. - New chimneys must be in accordance with local regulations. - The chimney must be capped to prevent ingress of rain. - A flue/chimney access point is required so that the state of the chimney can be checked and any fallen soot removed. - External flues must be insulated to prevent heat loss. - Do not fit an extractor fan in the same room as the appliance.